About Special Education in Ireland

 An on-site orientation session will also be held upon arrival in Dublin.
 This session will be led by an Irish special educator who is also active in the IATSE professional organization.

-Participants will stay at St. Patrick's College in single occupancy residence hall rooms with shared bathroom facilities.
+Participants will stay in single occupancy residence hall rooms with shared bathroom facilities.
 Rooms are furnished with a bed(s), linens, and towels.
 A dorm kitchen is available to students.

 The actual amount that you will spend depends heavily on your style of living, and will vary with each individual's personal spending habits, entertainment preferences and travel choices.